Peter Wilfred James: Career

-James was the author or co-author of several scientific publications that made significant advances to the knowledge of lichen morphology, taxonomy and community ecology.
+James was the author or co-author of several scientific publications that made advances to the knowledge of lichen morphology, taxonomy and community ecology.
 These included on the nature of cephalodia, the genus of foliose lichens Nephroma and the first overview of lichen communities in the British Isles.

 Personal life

 James was also a collector of UK stamps, specialising in those from the Edwardian period to King George V and of cacti.
+His collection of cacti comprised about 600 species, with his main collection housed at his sister's home in the Midlands which he visited at weekends.
+His other notable characteristics included never learning to drive or use a computer, and having an apprehension of mobile phones.
 He retired in 1990 and died in 2014.
 He was never married.

+James was known for his formal yet approachable demeanour and his skill as a cook who took pride in planning unusual menus.
+His home contained extensive collections of books and music, with a particular appreciation for Bach and Berlioz.
+Though dedicated to his professional work, he maintained a healthy work-life balance, treating lichenology as both his occupation and recreation.

 Selected publications

 James was the author or co-author of scientific publications including: